Sadiq Khan announces new Blackwall Tunnel fees

 But the government is stand firm in their decision

 Nevertheless, Sadiq Khan has maintained his decision to implement the charge, stating that the tolls are necessary for both tunnels to prevent drivers from congesting the non-tolled tunnel.
-The original proposal to toll both crossings was made during Boris Johnson’s tenure as Mayor of London and was approved by Prime Minister Theresa May’s government in 2018.
+Boris Johnson originally proposed tolling both crossings during his tenure as Mayor of London, and Prime Minister Theresa May’s government approved it in 2018.

 As drivers from Poplar are aware, the Blackwall Tunnel experiences frequent closures and significant traffic, especially during rush hour.
 TfL data indicates that there were 2,767 closures of the Blackwall Tunnel in the previous 12 months, equivalent to almost 12 days of closure.